Abdul Rehman Khan

 Abdul Rehman Khan is a Pakistani politician who had been a member of the Provincial Assembly of the Punjab from August 2018 till January 2023.

 Early life and education

 He was born on 14 November 1952 in Isakhel, Pakistan.

 He has received Matriculation-level education.

 Political career

-He was elected to the Provincial Assembly of the Punjab as a candidate of Pakistan Tehreek-e-Insaf from Constituency PP-85 (Mianwali-I) in 2018 Pakistani general election.
+He was elected to the Provincial Assembly of the Punjab as a candidate of the Pakistan Tehreek-e-Insaf (PTI) from PP-85 Mianwali-I in the 2018 Punjab provincial election.

+He ran for reelection in the 2024 Punjab provincial election.